cjennison/photo-frame/README.md

 ## Updating the Application

-> The application updates itself automatically when it restarts.
+> The application updates itself automatically when it restarts if you set DISABLE_AUTOUPDATE to `false`.

 To update the application via git: